 Joe earned a B.S. in Forestry and Resource Management from the University of California at Berkeley and an M.S. in Forestry from the University of Montana.
 He has been a member of the Society of American Foresters, where he has been a member for nearly three decades, and a member of the Association for Fire Ecology, where he has been a member since its inception in 2000.
 In 2011 Joe formed an informal FSIM User’s Group to promote the application of Monte Carlo simulations in fire management planning.
 Mr. Scott has reviewed journal articles for Forest Science, the Forestry Chronicle, the International Journal of Wildland Fire, Fire Ecology, the Western Journal of Applied Forestry, the Canadian Journal of Forest Research, and the European Journal of Forest Research.

 Please email us to request Mr. Scott’s curriculum vitae.

 Julie Gilbertson-Day joined Pyrologix as a spatial wildfire analyst in 2014 and is now the Program Manager.
 She has more than ten years of experience in wildfire research, development and application, with emphasis on integrating resource and asset data with wildfire hazard information in wildfire exposure and effects analyses.
 Ms. Gilbertson-Day has experience with spatial data analysis, fire behavior modeling, and developing data processing tools for landscape- to national-scale projects.
-Her past research efforts include data and scale issues related to wildfire modeling and risk assessments, downscaling wildfire risk assessments, and analysis of historical fire occurrence and suppression expenditure data.
+Her past research efforts include data and scale issues related to wildfire modeling and wildfire risk assessments, downscaling wildfire risk assessments, and analysis of historical fire occurrence and suppression expenditure data.
 Julie earned a B.S. in Wildlife Biology and a M.S. in Geography/GIS from the University of Montana.